Marijuana legalization: Defensive walls of countries are coming down!

-Before diving deeper into legalization status of Marijuana, why should you or anyone care?
+Before diving deeper into the legalization status of Marijuana, why should you or anyone care?

 Because this is not a small industry that we are talking about.
-Cannabis industry is on its way to reach more than $140 billion by 2025 and companies from different domains (Alcohol, Pharmaceutical, Packaging, Cosmetics, etc) are already preparing for the new wave of growth opportunities that it is bringing.
+The cannabis industry is on its way to reaching more than $140 billion by 2025 and companies from different domains (Alcohol, Pharmaceutical, Packaging, Cosmetics, etc) are already preparing for the new wave of growth opportunities that it is bringing.